risechain/pevm/README.md

 - Optimize the scheduler, worker threads, and synchronization based on common block scenarios.
 - Add pre-provided metadata from a statically analysed mempool or upstream nodes.
 - Better memory management:
   - Custom memory allocators for the whole execution phase and the multi-version data structure.
-Early experiments with `jemalloc`, `mimalloc`, and `snmalloc` show potential up to 50% improvements.
   - Dedicated thread (pool) for cleaning up memory between blocks' execution.
 - Track read checkpoints to re-execute from instead of re-executing the whole transaction upon conflicts.
 - Support multiple EVM executors (REVM, JIT & AOT compilers, etc.).